 Actor who played 'Dukes of Hazzard' sheriff dies at age 88

 RALEIGH, N.C.
-(AP) — The prolific character actor best known for his role as Sheriff Rosco P. Coltrane on "The Dukes of Hazzard" has died.
-James Best was 88.
+(AP) — Prolific character actor James Best, best known for playing the giggling and inept Sheriff Rosco P. Coltrane on "The Dukes of Hazzard," has died.
+He was 88.

 His wife of 29 years, Dorothy Best, said that Best died Monday night in hospice care in Hickory from complications of pneumonia.